 3. Review all contracts.
 You are welcome to send me any and all wedding-related contracts.
 I’ll review these and let you know of anything that catches my eye.

 4. Talk budget.
 I’ve seen a lot of quotes for a lot of wedding stuff.
-I’ll offer my insight on pricing and help you brainstorm solutions that serve you.
+I’ll offer my insight on pricing and help you brainstorm solutions that serve you — often pulling from past notes from previous clients to give you real numbers.

 5. Correspond with vendors.
 You’re responsible for booking and working with your vendors; however, as soon as we finalize the timeline, I send a customized version of everyone on the vendor team.
 See examples of these emails.